How Often To Water Pepper Plants – Pepper Watering Tips

 • Are you growing it indoors?

 As a general rule, pepper plants should be watered about once per week and allowed to thoroughly drain.
 However, this frequency can vary significantly based on the temperature, wind, and the size of the plant and its growing container.
-During a heat wave, you may need to water your potted peppers every day!
+During a heat wave, you may need to water your potted peppers daily!

 If you’re unsure, try using a cheap moisture meter like this one on Amazon to get an instant read on the soil’s moisture level.
 While they aren’t always accurate, it can help you get a read on deep soil moisture.

-In general, peppers prefer being dry to being too wet.
+In general, peppers prefer being slightly dry to being too wet.
 Allow your peppers to dry out a bit between watering to avoid having constantly moist soil.
 Remember, the deeper soil retains moisture for longer than the surface!

 Use mulch to water less often